 Open from 9 AM to bar close, this oasis is the perfect place to stop, warm up, eat a good meal, and find some wifi in an area that otherwise has no cell phone reception.
 They even sell oil, antifreeze, and other sled necessities if you need to stock up!

 The Snow Trails by Rider X app from Polaris is a lifesaver!
 It operates using GPS, so you can still see exactly where you are, even if you don’t have any cell phone reception.

 Oneida County is home to the city of Three Lakes, which in turn is home to the largest inland chain of lakes in the world.
 This trail takes you right into the heart of the chain, from which you can veer onto the lakes themselves!

-Pro Tip: Designated lake trails are great for newer riders to explore during the day, as they are wide, flat, and open!
+Designated lake trails are great for newer drivers to explore during the day, as they are wide, flat, and open!

 Trail of Choice: Route 6

-What Wisconsin counties are your favorite for snowmobiling?
+Which Wisconsin counties are your favorites for snowmobiling?
 Help your fellow snowmobilers plan their next weekend on the trails by leaving a comment below!